ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 ### OSTIA Ancillary Suite (OAS) (optional) {: #oas }

 Archived Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) data can be packaged into ancillary files for use in the RNS.
-Running the OAS is optional and needed only if you require daily varying and/or higher resolution SST and sea ice inputs (resolution and other details can be found on the [{{model}} configuration]({{ access_models }}/{{ model }}/#oas) page.
+Running the OAS is optional and needed only if you require daily varying and/or higher resolution SST and sea ice inputs (resolution and other details can be found on the [{{model}} configuration]({{ access_models }}/{{ model }}/#oas) page).
 OAS is included here in case you choose to run it.

 The `suite-ID` of the OAS is `{{ oas_id }}`.